I remember asking a question on Reddit last year.

 If you remember the first episode of Goblin Slayer, by studio white fox (a studio known for its violence) Goblin Slayer was downright sickening.

 I mean – there were goblins raping women and putting them through hell in every sense of the word.
-But then the remaining 11 episodes were nowhere near as violent or “disturbing” as the anime hinted to be.
+But then the remaining 11 episodes were nowhere near as violent or “disturbing” as the

 But somehow – Goblin Slayer turned into a fun, adventurous series that was still enjoyable.